-Mortgage points are fees that you pay your mortgage lender up-front in order to reduce the interest rate on your loan and your monthly payments.
+Mortgage points are fees that you pay your mortgage lender upfront in order to reduce the interest rate on your loan and, in turn, your monthly payments.
 A single mortgage point equals 1% of your mortgage amount.
-So if you take out a $200,000 mortgage, a point equals $2,000.
-So if you can afford to make these payments now, you can reduce what you’ll pay in the long-run.
-But it’s not the right move for everyone.
-As you decide if paying mortgage points makes sense for you, you may also want to find a financial advisor who can guide you in making the home-buying process easy and rewarding.
+So if you take out a $200,000 mortgage, a point is equal to $2,000.
+By doing this, you’ll pay more now, but you’ll be reducing your long-term costs.
+Like any financial decision, this isn’t necessarily a good move for everyone, though.
+As you decide if paying mortgage points makes sense for you, think about consulting with a financial advisor in your area.

 What Are Mortgage Points?

 Mortgage points essentially are special payments that you make at the closing of your mortgage in exchange for a lower interest rate and monthly payments on your loan.
 That’s why buying points is often referred to as “buying down the rate.”
 The move can lower what you pay your mortgage lender in the long-run, and it can also get you closer to owning your own home outright sooner.

 In the housing world, there are two types of mortgage points: